Informfully/Challenges/README.md

 As part of the challenge submission, each team must write a separate **Working Notes Paper** that documents and outlines their approach.
 Please refer to the [online paper template](https://drive.google.com/drive/folders/1DNhxIeACfsmg6rrdgQZ22BbRtYE8ioYI) for additional information.
+You can look at the [submissions from last year](https://2025.multimediaeval.com) as an example.

 We encourage open and reproducible science.
 We ask each team to share their codebase and workflows.